-Resources which can help people - men, women, children and young people - who have been victims of violence or wish to report violent or sexual crime of any sort.
-Support relevant to Camdrin Ed.
+Resources which can help people - men, women, children and young people - who have been victims of violence or wish to report violent or sexual crime of any sort, including sexual exploitation.
+Support relevant to Ein Byd.

 Bullying happens to all kinds of people and for all kinds of reasons.
 It can happen at school, in the workplace and at home.
 Information and support for Y Byd ar Bedwar.